 so that I can easily set it up on other systems (e.g. the dozen

 neomutt set up.

-Besides of the crude command line interface I also heavily use LaunchBar, because it allows me to keep my hands on the keyboard while performing UI-related actions and tasks.
+Besides of the crude command line interface I also use LaunchBar, because it lets me keep my hands on the keyboard while performing UI-related actions and tasks.
 LaunchBar brings a large set of functions and allows for easy extensibility.
-Other programs and little helpers that I use include:
+Other UI programs and little helpers that I use include:

 - Deliveries, for tracking packages

-- Flotato, for having services like Gmail, Mastodon, Fathom Analytics and GitHub as an app that I can launch from my Dock and LaunchBar
+- Flotato, for having services like Gmail, Fathom Analytics and GitHub as an “app” that I can launch from my Dock and via LaunchBar

 - GPG Suite, for all-things-GPG